 There were no new infrastructure funds introduced in the 2018 federal budget.
 Rather, existing funds were reorganized, much of this having the effect of pushing the government’s spending commitments on infrastructure well into the 2020s.
 Considering how urgently infrastructure repair and maintenance are needed, the inability of the federal government to get money out the door and shovels in the ground is troubling.

 The federal government will provide $35 billion for the bank, to be invested along with private financing.
-Budget 2017 indicates in the bank will target “transformative infrastructure projects” with revenue-generating potential, including public transit, trade and transport infrastructure (such as toll roads and bridges), and “green infrastructure projects, including those that reduce greenhouse gas emissions, deliver clean air and safe water systems, and promote renewable power.”
+Budget 2017 indicated that the bank will target “transformative infrastructure projects” with revenue-generating potential, including public transit, trade and transport infrastructure (such as toll roads and bridges), and “green infrastructure projects, including those that reduce greenhouse gas emissions, deliver clean air and safe water systems, and promote renewable power.”
 The 2017 budget allocated $5 billion to each of these areas.

 Disturbingly, the Act mandates that the board will have no direct representation from federal, provincial or municipal governments.
 Equally troubling, the Act stipulates that the bank must keep secret all information relating to proponents, private sector or institutional investors, except in exceptional circumstances.